 To Make the Batter

 After resting, the batter should be relaxed and slightly smoother.
 Now, stir in half of the 1–2 Tbsp water and check the consistency.
 It should be similar to pancake batter.
-Add more of the water, as needed, until you achieve the right consistency.
-Depending on the size of the eggs and how accurate your flour measurement is, the water amount may vary.
+Add more of the water, as needed, to achieve the right consistency.
+The water amount will vary based on the size of the eggs and how accurately you measured the flour.

 To Cook the Honey Pancakes